Highly-skilled teachers, outstanding facilities and a supportive school community are all focused on the success of each child’s educational journey.

 - Writing – apply the appropriate strategies and skills to communicate effectively through written language

-The graduates of Charlotte Latin School will be able, confidently and effectively, to use their math skills in daily living, college level work, and in a professional environment.
-Each graduate will possess the necessary skills to analyze a problem, call on a repertoire of problem-solving strategies and tools, and to think logically and reasonably in arriving at a solution.
+The graduates of Charlotte Latin School will be able to confidently and effectively use their math skills in daily living, college level work and in a professional environment.
+Each graduate will possess the necessary skills to analyze a problem, call on a repertoire of problem-solving strategies and tools and to think logically and reasonably in arriving at a solution.
 In addition, graduates will communicate from a mathematical standpoint, both in verbal and written form.
 Most importantly, it is the hope of the School that graduates will sustain the desire to be lifelong learners.

 What a CLS graduate will know and be able to do in Mathematics:

 - interpret data and apply logical reasoning to solve a variety of problems including those which require modeling techniques